Information about Schooling during COVID-19

 We will be contacting authorities around any further procedures we need to have in place in the canteen during this time.

 What uniform is to be worn?

 Full school winter uniforms will be worn upon return to school.
 Please refer to our website for further details regarding uniform requirements.
 A SZapp push and email was sent last Friday with instructions for how to order uniform items or make a booking to try uniforms on.

-What days do the children wear their sport’s uniform?
+What days do the children wear their sport’s uniform in Term 2?

 Kinder - Tuesday and Friday

 S1 - Wednesday and Friday

 S2 - Monday and Thursday

 Can I send hand sanitiser and tissues to school with my child?

 Yes, in fact we encourage you to do so.
 Whilst the school has a supply in key locations, should students wish to use their own in addition to that, this would further enhance our hygiene measures at school.